Ok, that’s it – you can't do it anymore. You’re done.

 If you are still in love and are really not sure you actually want to divorce your husband or wife, don’t tell them you want divorce.

-On the other hand, if you can honestly say that you’ve made every effort to save your marriage, but you still believe there’s no hope of reconciling, and you’re certain you want to proceed with divorce, it makes sense to share this with your spouse.
+On the other hand, if you can honestly say that you’ve made every effort to save your marriage, but you still believe there’s no hope of reconciling, and you’re certain of your decision to proceed with divorce, it makes sense to share this with your spouse.

 2. What to do when you want a divorce?
 Be prepared.